bcornec/Lab-git/Docker/README.md

 A really complete and excellent workshop is available for Swarm at https://jpetazzo.github.io/orchestration-workshop We extracted lots of ideas from it to lead you towards a first understanding of Swarm.

+We will deploy a 5 nodes (3 X master + 2 X workers) cluster.

+Note : If you are late on this lab, you can just use 1 X master and 2 workers, but do not stop the master in further steps.

 ## Installing Docker Swarm